The read/write throughput is measured by read/write capacity units (CUs), which is the smallest billing unit for the data read and write operations.

-When the reserved read/write throughput is greater than 0, Table Store assigns and reserves enough resources for the table according to this configuration to ensure low resource costs.
+When the reserved read/write throughput is greater than 0, Table Store assigns and reserves enough resources for the table according to this configuration to guarantee low resource costs.
 The reserved read/write throughput of a table can be dynamically changed using the

 The additional read/write throughput refers to the portion of the actual consumed read/write throughput that exceeds the reserved read/write throughput.
 Its statistical period is one second.
 For example, if the reserved read throughput of a table is set to 100 CUs and, within one second, the read operation actually consumes 120 CUs, then the additional read throughput consumed within the second is 20 CUs.

 For the additional read/write throughput mode, it is difficult to estimate the amount of compute resources that need to be reserved for data tables.
 Table Store is required to provide sufficient service capability to effectively handle access traffic spikes.
 For this reason, the unit price of additional read/write throughput is higher than that of reserved read/write throughput.
-To ensure low costs are maintained, we recommend that a proper value of the reserved read/write throughput be set.
+To make sure that low costs are maintained, we recommend that a proper value of the reserved read/write throughput be set.